 A travel agent is a highly organized professional who is passionate about travel and helping others.
 They are focused on creating the best possible experiences, directly catered to their clients.
 They work with hotels, airlines, and other vendors to create travel packages and experiences that their clients will love.
 Travel agents can work with large groups, individuals, families, professional organizations, and others to help create seamless travel experiences that help create memories.

-The primary role of a travel agent is to help people make travel arrangements, which might include booking flights, hotels, sightseeing tours, and making dining accommodations.
+The primary role of a travel agent is to help people make travel arrangements, which might include booking flights, hotels, sightseeing tours, and making dining recommendations.
 A travel agent assesses each customer’s unique needs, preferences, and budget to ensure their trip goes as smoothly as possible.

 Here are the core day-to-day responsibilities you’ll typically find yourself performing as a travel agent:

 - Meeting with clients to discuss upcoming travel plans and gather information regarding travel dates, transportation, and budget.
-This may be done face-to-face in a brick-and-mortar setting or online
+This may be done face-to-face in a brick-and-mortar setting or online.

-- Planning the travel itineraries for clients and arranging transportation, lodging, and activities throughout the trip
+- Planning the travel itineraries for clients and arranging transportation, lodging, and activities throughout the trip.

 - Advising clients on important aspects of their travel plans.
-This may include providing information on passports, visas, customs, insurance, vaccinations, and trip cancellation policies
+This may include providing information on passports, visas, customs, insurance, vaccinations, and trip cancellation policies.

 - Keeping accurate records of client bookings, such as payments, travel dates, flight numbers, and hotel check-in and check-out dates

-- Handling any travel issues that arise, including flight or hotel cancellations, delays, conflicts, and refunds
+- Handling any travel issues that arise, including flight or hotel cancellations, delays, conflicts, and refunds.

 A bachelor’s degree in business management is a great starting place for those interested in becoming a travel agent.
 This type of degree will give you experience and knowledge in finances, marketing, organization, and strategy.
 This is key for those who are working with multiple clients, vendors, handling budgets, and marketing themselves to clients.
 A bachelor’s degree can help you stand out from other candidates in working for larger companies and organizations as well.